 Why a content calendar and what is it?

 I’ll draw a couple of assumptions here.
 First, I am assuming you understand that producing content is a marketing advantage.
 Second, I’m assuming you already know what your audience wants.
-Third, I’m assuming you have a process in place for creating your content.
+Third, I’m assuming you have a process in place for creating your content (if you don’t, click here for some ideas).

 What is a content calendar?